Predicting drug-gene relations via analogy tasks with word embeddings: Results

-In addition, our skip-gram outperformed BioConceptVec except for the top-1 accuracy in setting G. This is probably because BioConceptVec has a dimensionality of 100, while our skip-gram has a dimensionality of 300.
-Note that, as shown in Table~\ref{tab:stats_analogy}, the settings of the analogy tasks are not identical for these two embeddings.
+In addition, our skip-gram outperformed BioConceptVec except for the top-1 accuracy in setting G. This is probably because BioConceptVec has a dimensionality of 100 and the size of the search space is $|\mathcal{G}|=117282$, while our skip-gram has a dimensionality of 300 and the size of the search space is $|\mathcal{G}|=28284$, as shown in Table~\ref{tab:stats_analogy}.

 For the results in Table~\ref{tab:drug2gene_result}, we used the better estimators in equations (\ref{eq:v_def2}) and (\ref{eq:vp_def}), not the naive estimators in equations (\ref{eq:v_def1}) and (\ref{eq:vp_naive_def1}), and calculated the cosine similarities after centering the embeddings of all genes $\mathcal{G}$ (or $\mathcal{G}^y$).
 The results of the naive estimators and the centering ablation study are shown in Table~\ref{tab:drug2gene_naive_centering_diff} in Supplementary Information~\ref{supp:naive-centering}.
 The results of the analogy tasks for predicting drugs from a query gene are shown in Table~\ref{tab:gene2drug_result} in Supplementary Information~\ref{supp:gene2drug}.